 In the 12 week courses you will build on this each week – so you will gradually notice significant changes in how you express yourself.

-At the end, there is an opportunity to reflect on your experiences and to relate it to your everyday life.
+At the end, there is an opportunity to reflect on your experiences and to relate them to your everyday life.

 You will have the opportunity to reflect on your own experience and achievements but also to acknowledge others for what you have seen them achieve.
 Others too may see qualities and attributes in you that you are unable to see – which will help to build confidence.